ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Note that this request deviates from the POST request defined in {{RFC9200}}, although such a deviation can already occur in some profiles of ACE (e.g., see {{Section 4.1 of RFC9203}}) or in application profiles of {{RFC9594}}.

-The rest of this section focuses on interactions with the authz-info endpoint at the RS where messages are encoded in CBOR.
+The following focuses on interactions with the authz-info endpoint at the RS where messages are encoded in CBOR.
 The same as described below holds in the case that such messages are encoded in JSON and have media type "application/ace+json", with the difference that the "updated_rights" parameter with value `true` can be present within a JSON object conveyed by a POST request to the  authz-info endpoint.

+### Processing at the RS {#sec-updated_rights-rs}

 When the RS receives a protected POST request to the authz-info endpoint from the AS and the request does not convey the "updated_rights" parameter, the RS is ensured that the access token conveyed in the request is the first one of a new token series, which the RS processes accordingly (see {{sec-as-token-upload}}).